Golden State (train): History

 The train had a coordinated connection with the National Railway of Mexico's (NdeM) El Fronterizo (7/8) in El Paso, Texas; this NdeM train continued to Ciudad Juarez, Chihuahua and Mexico City.
 The schedule was set to accommodate travel from Los Angeles to Mexico, and the reverse direction.

 The Golden State had the same declining passenger revenues as other trains in the 1950s and 1960s, although service was not downgraded severely as on other trains.
 A sleeping car and grill/lounge or dining car was always included.
-The train was combined with Southern Pacific's New Orleans – Los Angeles Sunset Limited west of El Paso after April 1964.
-The last westbound Golden State left Chicago on Monday, February 19, 1968, and the last inbound Golden State pulled into Chicago's LaSalle Street Station on February 21.
+The train was combined with Southern Pacific's New Orleans to Los Angeles Sunset Limited west of El Paso after April 1964.
+The final Golden State ran on April 8, 1968, after which service ceased.

 Amtrak's Sunset Limited between Los Angeles and New Orleans uses the Golden State's route west of Yuma.
 The Sunset runs three times weekly; Southern Pacific reduced the Sunset Limited from daily to tri-weekly before Amtrak's formation.